-While divorcing parents may be able to bite their tongues about an ex’s shortcomings around their children, relatives and friends also need to be told to hold their comments, says Pickering family lawyer Angela Princewill.
+While divorcing parents may be able to bite their tongues about an ex’s shortcomings around their children, relatives and friends also need to be told to hold their comments, says Toronto family lawyer Angela Princewill.

 There are many practical steps parents can take to ensure a split is less stressful on the children, but it is not solely their responsibility to keep the peace, she says.

 “Don’t allow your relatives, neighbours or friends to say negative things about the other parent in front of the children,” Princewill tells AdvocateDaily.com.

 “It’s not helpful on any level.
 There can be psychological consequences all around.
 They don’t need to know, for example, what their parent did that may have caused the separation.”

 She says while there is no easy way to tell the children that you are splitting up, reassurance is key.

 “Let the children know the breakup has nothing to do with them and that you love them unconditionally, says Princewill, principal of A. Princewill Law Firm.

 “Tell them that things will be different, but everyone will be trying their best to make the transition as smooth as possible.”

 Each parent must refrain from doing anything that might harm the kids during a divorce — putting on a united front is always best, she says.